sunwo24/RC/ReadMe.md

   5. diskIO: Disk-I/O during a regenerating process.

 #### MSR
-* Implentation of exact regenerating for (n, k, d >= 2k - 2) MSR.
+* Implementation of exact regenerating for (n, k, d >= 2k - 2) MSR.
-* There is only non-systemetical generator matrix available.
+* There is only non-systematical generator matrix available.
-* The encoded message is defined as organized numbers [1, 2, ..., U].
+* The encoded message is defined as organized numbers [1, 2, ..., |U|].
 * Failed node and helpers are generated randomly.
 * Result of regenerating and decoding will be showed.